 1. Palo Azul Tea

-It also has strong anti-inflammatory properties, making it a great solution if you have troubles with urinary tract infections (UTIs).
+It also has strong anti-inflammatory properties, making it a great solution if you have urinary tract infections (UTIs).
 The tea made from Palo Azul bark is your best choice, as it’s the most effective and tastes quite pleasant and mild.
 You can drink up to four measuring cups a day of this tea to maximize the effects.

 2. Apple Cider Vinegar